-The Board has adopted a Board mandate, which generally speaking, is to manage and supervise the management of the business and affairs of the Company and to act with a view to the best interest of the Company.
-The Board oversees the management of the Company's affairs directly and through committees.
-The Board's responsibilities include, among other matters, reviewing and approving the Company's overall business strategies and annual business plan, reviewing and approving the annual corporate budget and forecast, reviewing and approving significant capital investments outside the approved budget, reviewing major strategic initiatives to ensure that the Company's proposed actions accord with shareholder objectives, and assessing Management's performance against approved business plans and industry standards.
+The Board has adopted a formal mandate that defines its role in overseeing and directing the affairs of the Company.
+Broadly, the Board is responsible for supervising the management of the Company's business and operations and acting in the best interests of the Company.
+It fulfils this role both directly and through its established committees.
+Key responsibilities of the Board include, among other duties: reviewing and approving the Company's overall business strategy and annual operating plan; approving the annual budget and financial forecasts; authorizing significant capital expenditures outside the approved budget; evaluating major strategic initiatives to ensure alignment with shareholder interests; and monitoring Management's performance against established business objectives and relevant industry benchmarks.